AshwinAbraham2021/PH107-Resources/README.md

 # PH 107 Resources

-These mainly comprise of the answers I wrote for the in-video Quizzes that were a part of our PH 107 course.
+These mainly comprise of the answers I wrote for the in-video Quizzes that were a part of our PH 107 (Quantum Physics and Application) course.

 Hopefully, they will be of use to you!